 I was keen to learn more about the relationships between training and practising artists within Glasgow.

-I began a placement with Sarah Munro during her time as Head of Arts for Glasgow Life.
+In 2014, I began a placement with Sarah Munro during her time as Head of Arts for Glasgow Life.
 Our conversations were centered around her role as Head of Arts and my role as student.

 Sarah and I's conversations often led us to the same question.